nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 __________
 ### Partial loading
 Tiger knows that users love to mess around with its data files, sometimes corrupting it in the process.
 As such, Tiger is equipped with a mechanism called partial loading.
 If the data file is corrupted for _some reason_ (ahem ahem, the users), it tries to recover what it can.
-When Tiger detects it's data has been corrupted, it starts up with the following message, directly blaming the user:
+When Tiger detects it's data has been corrupted, it starts up with the following accusatory message:

 ```
 Error encountered in loading the file!
 Did you alter my memory directly?